Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/transcendent.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Duration: Instantaneous.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; All creatures within 15 feet of you of your choice which do not have Legendary Resistances die.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You conjure a blade which severs impure souls.
+All creatures within 15 feet of you of your choice which do not have Legendary Resistances die.

 #### Night’s End, Daybreak